stfc/PSyclone/examples/psyir/README.md

 instances of PSyIR and how to use backends to transform them into code.

-All of these examples require that PSyclone be installed.
+All of these examples require PSyclone to be installed.

 ## Example 1: